Skip to main content

 • Stream names can be an arbitrary string upto 512 characters.
 They may be hierarchically named (e.g. using a delimiter like /) for namespacing — you are able to list streams with prefix filtering.

-Many use cases around lightweight streams find it useful to enable create stream on append on the basin, and set a delete on empty time threshold for the default stream configuration for the basin.
+Many use cases around lightweight streams find it useful to configure create stream on append / create stream on read on the basin, and set a delete on empty time threshold for the default stream configuration.

 Records